 - 1. Connect the monitor to the computer. - 2.
 Plug the computer power cord and monitor power cord into an AC outlet. - 3.
 Connect the mouse and keyboard to the computer. - 4.
-Turn the computer on. - 5.
+Turn the computer on. - NOTE: Your computer does not turn on if the left cover is open or removed. - 5.
 Connect a network cable to the network jack or set up a WLAN connection via a wireless router. - Connect other peripheral devices (such as a printer) according to the instructions included with the device.